 This allows other team members to use their attackers in the max phase to do maximum damage.
 This helps because the Pokémon with the most Shields will ALWAYS be targeted by the Max Boss, therefore it becomes much easier to control the battle.

 As these Pokémon will not be attacking in the max phase it does not matter if they are the Dynamax or Gigantamax versions.
-If you are taking the Tank role in your team then you can enter the max phase with these Pokémon and apply Guard and use Spirit if people need healing.
-If you are not the tank then when the 3 second timer begins for max phase you need to switch to your attacker and then after the max phase IMMEDIATELY switch back to your charger.
+If you are taking the Tank role in your team then you can enter the max phase with these Pokémon and apply Max Guard.
+If you are not the tank then when the 3 second timer begins for max phase you need to switch to your attacker or healer and then after the max phase IMMEDIATELY switch back to your defender.

 |